-When you build your new ADU, we can at the same time handle permitting for any “illegal” ADUs on the property.
+When you build your new ADU, you may have to address permitting for any “illegal” or unpermitted ADUs on the property.
 The process is similar to bringing an illegal addition into compliance.
 It would require drawing a plan for the existing structure (typically $2000-3000), sending it to plan check at the city (planning, building, and fire), potentially conducting an exploratory phase where walls are opened up for inspection with the city (typically no more than $1000-2000 for opening walls and repairing them), addressing anything in the structure that is not within compliance (cost will of course depend on what’s going on with your structure), and paying for any permits (typically $1000).
 Any tenants in your existing ADU likely will not need to vacate during this process.

 What advice would you give a customer looking to hire an ADU contractor?